lunarphp/lunar/docs/src/getcandy/customers.md

 You can turn product visibility off depending on the customer group, this would mean only certain products would show depending on the group they belong to.
 This will also include scheduling availability so you can release products earlier or later to different groups.

 ---
-You must have at least one customer group in your store and when you install GetCandy you will be given a default one to get you started named `retail`.
+You must have at least one customer group in your store and when you install Lunar you will be given a default one to get you started named `retail`.

 ## Creating a customer group